Our world is "freaking out" from data overflow.

 Which Skills Do Employers Look for in Business Intelligence Resume?

-Technical proficiency in the top BI programs is the basis of business intelligence skills.
+Technical proficiency in the top BI programs is the basis of business intelligence, and they should be presant in your resume skill section.
 You should be familiar with programs in data warehousing, dashboards, ad hoc reporting, language and popular frameworks.
+Those are usually listed as technical skills, and you can find a list of the most common ones.

 Soft skills set you apart from other data analysts.